ZiDa20/rstudio-in-singularity/README.md

 3) with ssh-fowarding, forward the rstudio port to your localhost port which should have been displayed after the cat command. open a webbrowser and open http://localhost:8787, the login credentials should have been displayed after the cat command too.

-4) To install libaries (on the hpc), use the correct R-environment (here 4.2) and install the packages into a specific user library via packages.install()
+4) To install libaries (on the hpc), use the correct R-environment (here 4.2) and install the packages into a specific user library via install.packages().

 5) Within the RStudio Console, add the path to your new library: myPaths <- .libPaths()